PimvanderLoos/AnimatedArchitecture/README.md

 * Grab the files of the latest [release](https://github.com/PimvanderLoos/AnimatedArchitecture/releases).
 You will need both the `AnimatedArchitecture-Spigot.jar` file and the `Structures.zip` file.
-* Extract the `Structures.zip` file.
 * Place the `AnimatedArchitecture-Spigot.jar` in the plugins directory of your server.
 * Create the following folder (or start the server to generate it automatically): `plugins/AnimatedArchitecture/extensions`.
-* Move all the jars from the `Structures.zip` file to the new `extensions` directory.
+* Move all the jars from the `Structures.zip` file to the new `extensions` directory.<br>
+  Don't forget to update these when installing new updates!
 * (Re)start your server.

 ### Importing BigDoors' Database

 As of [release](https://github.com/PimvanderLoos/BigDoors/releases) Alpha 0.1.8.44, BigDoors has a command that allows you to export the old database to the new format.
+Newer versions may contain additional improvements to the export process, so it is recommended to use the latest version of BigDoors to export your database.

-While running that version, you can run the `BigDoors PrepareDatabaseForV2` command <b>in the console</b> to export the database.
+While running a supported version, you can run the `BigDoors PrepareDatabaseForV2` command <b>in the console</b> to export the database.
 Read the output in the console to see if everything was exported correctly.
 Running this command does not affect the existing database for BigDoors.